 Without the need for water, solar energy generation has a far more positive environmental impact than other energy sources.

-Solar Power Reduces Dependence on Fossil Fuels
+Solar Power Reduces Fossil Fuels

 It’s hard to calculate exactly how much fossil fuels are left and how long our reserves could last us.
 But we do know that fossil fuels are a very finite resource and that we are consuming fossil fuels far faster than they are being created.